eflumerf/styleguide/dune-daq-cppguide.md

     // The total number of tests cases that we run through in this regression test. const int kNumTestCases = 6;
 ```

+### Variable Comments [DUNE VERSION]

+In general the actual name of the variable should be descriptive enough
+to give a good idea of what the variable is used for.

+#### Class Data Members

+If there are any invariants (special values, relationships between
+members, lifetime requirements) not clearly expressed by the type and
+name, they must be commented.

+In particular, add comments to describe the existence and meaning of
+sentinel values, such as nullptr or -1, when they are not obvious.

+#### Global Variables

+Along with the usual rules, a global variable should have a comment as
+to why it needs to be global unless it's completely clear.

+[An idea: should people have to stick some easily-searchable token,
+like DUNE_GLOBAL_VAR, in the comment, so it'll be easy to find global
+variables?]

 ### Implementation Comments